robert6633/Aero19/README.md

 # Aero19
 Aero stuff

-Best way to organize this is probably by class and then a general, feel free to add whatever y'all want.
+Best way to organize this is probably by class and then general, feel free to add whatever y'all want.
+Keep within honor code, but let's help each other out.
+Git tutorial coming soon.